Clinical Hypnosis

 40 hours of training for each level.

-- In a group setting students will learn from each other by participating and collaborating with each other.
+- In a group setting students will learn from each other by participating and collaborating.

-- In-person setting training hours can schedule accordingly to the trainee’s and trainer’s agreement.
+- In-person setting training hours can be scheduled according to the trainee’s and trainer’s agreement.

 - 10 hours of supervision work in this course